 2. Click on the data set “Population by country” and select “Edit Data Set”:

 3. We will see the “Preview” screen with the difference that we will click now on ” Wrangle“.
-Before to continue, please be sure that “Population per Country” is selected.
+Before continuing, please be sure that “Population per Country” is selected.

 4. MicroStrategy is going to ask us to select the file again.
 We can use this screen to replace the original file if needed.
 After the file is been selected, click on “Refresh”.